Skip to main content

 Influence on Blood Pressure and Fluid Balance

-Testosterone can influence the body’s sodium and water retention, which may lead to a modest increase in in some individuals.
+Testosterone can influence the body’s sodium and water retention, which may lead to a modest increase in blood pressure in some individuals.
 This effect is often more pronounced at the beginning of therapy as the body adjusts.
 The hormone also interacts with the renin-angiotensin-aldosterone system, a complex network that regulates blood pressure and fluid balance.

 For individuals with pre-existing hypertension or sensitivity to fluid shifts, this is a vital area for management through dietary sodium control and regular physical activity.